Situation Awareness Level: CRITICAL

 EAB in Saint Paul:

-- Homeowner's Guide to EAB - check out this page for information to help you decide what to do with the ash tree in your yard.
+- Homeowner's Guide to EAB - information to help homeowner's decide what to do with the ash tree in a private yard.

-- EAB FAQ - click on the link for answers to our most commonly asked questions.
+- EAB FAQ - answers to our most commonly asked questions regarding EAB.

 - City-wide EAB Management Strategies - information about how the City is working to minimize the impacts of EAB.

-Boulevard Ash Tree Management Map - view the interactive map to see boulevard ash locations, ash being treated, and ash trees to be removed through structured removal.
-2021 map update coming soon.
+- Boulevard Ash Tree Management Map - see boulevard ash locations, ash trees being treated by the city, and ash trees to be removed through structured removal.

 EAB in Minnesota & Nationwide: